ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 The server log records all transactions by all users in order of arrival.
 Whereas the user log records transactions by user/bot.

+The server log can be written regardless of whether CS is running in server mode or not.

 ```
 Noserverprelog